kirkeaston/KirkEaston/README.md

 - 🌱 I’m currently learning GraphQL

-- ❓ Ask me about anything related to my last job as a primarily backend dev for Conga
+- ❓ Ask me about anything related to my last job as a developer for Conga

 - ⚡ Fun fact: I recently learned that I sleep walk